External Ids for E2F7 Gene

 GeneCards Summary for E2F7 Gene

 E2F7 (E2F Transcription Factor 7) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Gastric cancer network 1.
+Among its related pathways are Gene Expression and TP53 Regulates Transcription of Cell Cycle Genes.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
 An important paralog of this gene is E2F8.

 UniProtKB/Swiss-Prot for E2F7 Gene